Haywhyoh/Homie/backend/Technology_Stack.md

 }
 ```

-This technology stack is designed to provide a robust, scalable, and cost-effective solution for Homie while being optimized for the Nigerian market conditions and requirements.
+This technology stack is designed to provide a robust, scalable, and cost-effective solution for HoodMe while being optimized for the Nigerian market conditions and requirements.